Brant County Board of Health

 - Mr. Brent Richardson, Director, Human Resources

 - Ms. Rabia Tharani, Manager, Environmental Health and Infectious Diseases

 Chair Anderson called the meeting to order at 9:30 a.m.

 2. Conflict of Interest

-Board members were reminded to declare a conflict of interest, if one so arises, at the time the item is discussed.
+Chair Anderson reminded Members to declare a conflict of interest, if one so arises, at the time the item is discussed.